cocos/cocos-docs/en/scripting/asset-bundle.md

 **Note**:
 1. There are four [built-in Asset Bundles](../asset-manager/bundle.md#the-built-in-asset-bundle) in the Creator, including **resources**, **internal**, **main** and **start-scene**.
 When setting the **Bundle Name**, **do not** use these four names.
-2. The mini game subpackages can only be placed locally and cannot be configured as remote packages.
+2. The [mini game subpackage](../publish/subpackage.md) can only be placed locally and cannot be configured as remote packages.
 So the **Is Remote Bundle** option cannot be checked when the compression type is set to **Mini Game Subpackage**.
 3. The Zip compression type is primarily used to reduce the number of network requests and is used by default with the **Is Remote Bundle** option.
 Since the package doesn't need network requests if it's local, there's no need to use Zip compression.

 ## Build